Klemens von Metternich: Hanover, Verona, and Czernowitz

 In 1821, while Metternich was still at Laibach with Tsar Alexander, the revolt of Prince Alexander Ypsilantis threatened to bring the Ottoman Empire to the brink of collapse.
 Wanting a strong Ottoman Empire to counterbalance Russia, Metternich opposed all forms of Greek nationalism.
 Before Alexander returned to Russia, Metternich secured his agreement not to act unilaterally and would write to the Tsar, again and again, asking him not to intervene.
-For extra support he met with Viscount Castlereagh (now also Marquis of Londonderry) and King George IV of the United Kingdom in Hanover in October.
+For extra support he met with Viscount Castlereagh (now also Marquess of Londonderry) and King George IV of the United Kingdom in Hanover in October.
 The warmness of Metternich's welcome was sweetened by his promise to settle in part Austria's financial debts to Britain.
 The earlier Anglo-Austrian entente was thus restored, and the pair agreed that they would support the Austrian position concerning the Balkans.
 Metternich went away happy, not least because he had met Dorothea Lieven once more.

 Over Christmas, the Tsar wavered more than Metternich had expected and sent Dmitry Tatishchev to Vienna in February 1822 for talks with Metternich.
 Metternich soon convinced the "conceited and ambitious" Russian to let him dictate events.
 In return Austria promised to support Russia in enforcing its treaties with the Ottomans if the other alliance members would do likewise; Metternich was aware this was politically impossible for the British.
 Metternich's adversary at the Russian court, Kapodistrias, retired from service there; however, by the end of April there was a new threat: Russia now determined to intervene in Spain, action Metternich described as "utter nonsense".
 He played for time, convincing his ally Castlereagh to come to Vienna for talks before a scheduled congress in Verona, although Castlereagh died by suicide on 12 August.
 With Castlereagh dead and relations with the British weakening, Metternich had lost a useful ally.
 The Congress of Verona was a fine social event but diplomatically less successful.
 Supposedly concerned with Italy, the Congress had to focus on Spain instead.
 Austria urged non-intervention, but it was the French that carried the day with their proposal for a joint invasion force.
 Prussia committed men, and the Tsar pledged 150,000.
 Metternich worried about the difficulties of transporting such numbers to Spain and about French ambitions, but still pledged (if only moral) support for the joint force.